LPA – Lasting Power of Attorney and Professional Attorney

 Please get in touch for a free initial consultation.

 Couples: Single Lasting Powers of Attorney £550+VAT

 If you do not have anyone you would like to appoint as an Attorney in your LPA we can be your Attorneys for Property and Financial Affairs.

 Home visits can be arranged in the Minehead & West Somerset area at no extra charge so you can discuss your affairs in the comfort and privacy of your own home.

 THE THORNE SEGAR LPA GUARANTEE

 100% Satisfaction or you don’t pay a penny!

-Thorne Segar are LPA specialists with decades of experience and hundreds of satisfied LPA clients.
+Thorne Segar are LPA specialists with decades of experience and thousands of satisfied LPA clients.